Hannahvandenbos/ExplainableAuthorshipVerification/README.md

 ```
 Replace the --data_path to correspond with the other pair types (SD_test.json, DS_test.json, and DD_test.json).
 For dual perturbation remove --mask_one_text.
 For swap, there is no dual perturbation.
 Additionally, when changing the pair type for swap, SS and DS should have --different, SD and DD should **not** have --different.
 To run on the PAN20 data, replace the --data_path with "explainableAV/PAN20/..." with ... the corresponding pair type file and replace --topic_related_path with "explainableAV/extract_topic/pan20_topic_related_all_nouns_filtered.json" and add the argument --data_name "pan20"
+Last, to create the **perturbation-specific baselines** for the behavioral experiment, add --baseline to each command

 To create the LLM perturbation (Amazon only), run:
 ```sh